 Naturally, rock is the genre we associate the most with distortion.
 However, jazz, blues, pop, and even country have been heavily influenced by this unique effect.
 Today it is not uncommon for some guitarists to have several distortion pedals on their pedalboard, each assigned for a specific function.

 There is no doubt that the market is flooded with distortion pedals of all kinds, prices, and different features.
 These go from your typical types of saturation, from overdrive to distortion, to fuzz, all the way to all-out experimental textures.
-Here we give you the 7 best choices today.
-Keep reading.

 - Best Distortion Pedals – Individual Reviews

 - How To Choose The Best Distortion Pedal For You

 - Final Thoughts on the Best Distortion Pedals

 The Boss DS-1 is Our Top Pick for best distortion pedals, as it has been around for over forty years and still offers great tone, ease of use, and durability in a straightforward design.
 This unit is Boss’s best-selling distortion pedal ever, and for good reason.